 This way we can attempt to avoid the potential of getting lazy (driving without thinking) , inadvertently stepping over our Ethical standards (breaking the law), keep up to date with new concepts and learning (reading the latest highway code) and always moving our coaching forward.

 I welcome working with coaches of all levels – whether new to coaching, been practicing a while or a seasoned coach.
-If you are interested in joining a coaching supervision group, there is one commencing on January 25th 2020.
-Details of this can be found www.tracysinclair.com/supervision-of-coaching
+Details of group Coach Supervision programmes can be found www.tracysinclair.com/supervision-of-coaching